 In this section we review the models proposed in the literature to capture the effects of information sharing on credit market performance, using them to draw testable predictions for our empirical analysis.
-We also set our work against the existing empirical work in this area, to highlight the value added of our evidence and empirical strategy.
+We also set our work against the existing empirical evidence in this area, to highlight the value added of our contribution.